 Navajo Spirit Southwestern Wear (Navajo Spirit) opened in 1984.
-Located in Gallup, New Mexico, Navajo Spirit started by offering their Native American inspired clothing line at prestigious Indian art shows such as Santa Fe Indian Market and the Heard Museum Indian Fair, Red Earth, Colorado Indian Market.
-Major retailers QVC, and Smithsonian Gift Catalog, have also carried Navajo Spirit skirts, vests and craft items over the years.
+Located in Gallup, New Mexico, Navajo Spirit started by offering their Native American-inspired clothing line at prestigious Indian art shows such as the Santa Fe Indian Market, the Heard Museum Indian Fair, the Red Earth Festival and the Colorado Indian Market.
+Major retailers, including QVC and the Smithsonian Gift Catalog, have also carried Navajo Spirit skirts, vests and craft items over the years.

-Today, ninety (90) percent of their sales are generated by their retail shop, with the balance generated through wholesale, internet, and juried art shows.
-Their business building has been set up to enable Navajo Spirit to design, cut, and sew garments and to sell their Navajo Spirit clothing line under one roof with an average of 8 employees.
+Today 90% of their sales are generated by their retail shop with the balance generated through wholesale, internet and juried art shows.
+Their business building has been set up to enable Navajo Spirit to design, cut and sew garments and to sell their Navajo Spirit clothing line under one roof with an average of 8 employees.

 Navajo Spirit is working on balancing automation with existing manufacturing processes, by rolling out updated information technology.
-Carl Ballenger, General Manager, has moved the business forward using technology to digitize patterns and standardizing work processes.
-Carl and Virginia Yazzie Ballenger, owner and designer, wanted New Mexico MEP, a member of the MEP National Network, to provide training that would help keep them moving forward and increase production.
+General Manager Carl Ballenger has moved the business forward using technology to digitize patterns and standardizing work processes.
+Carl, along with Virginia Yazzie Ballenger, Navajo Spirit's owner and designer, wanted New Mexico MEP (NM MEP), part of the MEP National Network™, to provide training that would help keep the business moving forward and increase production.

 In today’s economy the business sector has had its challenges, many have decided to close business, much less grow.
 With the valuable assistance of New Mexico MEP staff, we have been led to our future with new life, prepared for growth.
 Change is difficult when it has deep roots in your business culture.
 With New Mexico MEP's training, persistence, guidance, and genuine care, we are making huge strides in change, allowing for growth to flow.
 If you manufacture in New Mexico and are not utilizing MEP services, you should be.
 They are a gold mine of resources for manufacturers.

-New Mexico MEP has provided changes in automation, provided cell and workplace organization, cross-training, and Lean 101 tools, increasing production with additional visual workflow information and work cells for sewing.
-Production has increased by 18 percent with the work cell layout and continuous employee training with minimal overhead costs.
+New Mexico MEP provided changes in automation, provided cell and workplace organization, cross-training, and Lean 101 tools, increasing production with additional visual workflow information and work cells for sewing.
+Production increased by 18% with the work cell layout and continuous employee training with minimal overhead costs.